-With the help of a freezer truck and its rain-or-shine driver, a generous community partner (with big freezers!), two Colorado Springs staff members, and a whole bunch of eager volunteers.
+With the help of our freezer truck and rain-or-shine driver, a generous community partner (with big freezers!), two clever Colorado Springs staff members, and a whole bunch of eager volunteers.

-Volunteer groups—usually from local companies, organizations, or service clubs—visit Project Angel Heart, take a tour to learn more about the organization, then get to work packing the supplemental nutrition bags that Project Angel Heart provides in addition to meals.
+Volunteer groups—usually from local companies, organizations, or service clubs—visit Project Angel Heart in Denver, take a tour to learn more about the organization, then get to work packing the supplemental nutrition bags that Project Angel Heart provides in addition to meals.
 These include breakfast bags, which go to clients who are severely underweight or malnourished (about 20 percent of meal recipients), and meal enhancement bags, which go to every client and contain fruit and milk/almond milk that match their dietary needs.
 The bags for Colorado Springs clients are sorted onto special racks.

 Dozens of distribution volunteers descend on Project Angel Heart’s Denver kitchen to pack all the meal bags for the week.
 They pull each meal that was cooked since the previous Thursday out of the freezer, pack one of each into a paper meal bag (making sure that the meals match each clients’ dietary restrictions), then sort the meal bags by location.
 All of the Colorado Springs meal bags go on special racks that get wrapped in plastic covers for transport.
 They’re also verified to make sure each Colorado Springs client and their diet is accounted for.

-Mike Yost and Matt Nigro, Project Angel Heart’s distribution assistant and coordinator, move all those meals into the organization’s freezer truck.
+Mike Yost and Matt Nigro, Project Angel Heart’s distribution assistant and lead logistics officer, move all those meals into the organization’s freezer truck.
 Mike straps the racks down and ensures the plastic covers are in place so that no meal bags fall during delivery.

 He sends a text to the Colorado Springs office – “Leaving Denver.”
 Then he buckles his seatbelt and makes the one-and-a-half-hour (in good weather!) trip from Globeville to Colorado Springs.